golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts.md

 Each node operates independently but can communicate with others within the same cluster.
 This flexibility allows you to scale and fine-tune the computing environment for your specific workload.

+#### Node statuses

+Whether you use `get-cluster` or `get-node` endpoint the most interesting node statuses are:

+- `provisioning` means you have to wait a bit more for the negotiations with the available nodes to finish
+- `starting` means the node is rented, the image is being deployed and the `on_start_commands` are being run
+- `started` means the node is ready, the image is deployed, the commands `on_start_commands` have been run successfully

 ### 4. Exploring the Golem Market with Proposals